 Where can you map strengths to opportunities?

-In the past, you might have conducted a SWOT analysis thinking, knowledge is power.
+In the past, you might have conducted a SWOT analysis while thinking -- knowledge is power.
 But informed action is where the real power lies.

 Want to find out how your SWOT analysis fits into a long-term strategic plan?
 Learn more about how we help with that here: